-Workload
+Workload requirements

-Workload commitments are:
+Workload commitments per week are:

 - two-hour lecture and - one-hour practice class conducted in a laboratory. - a minimum of 3 hours of personal study per one hour of contact time in order to satisfy the reading and assignment expectations.